platonai/PulsarRPAPro/README.md

 Exotic shows:

-- How to use pulsar driver to turn large websites into tables using simple SQLs
+- How to use pulsar driver to access the pulsar server
 - How to extract almost every field in webpages in an unsupervised manner using our advanced AI

 ## Requirements